xmake-io/xmake-docs/features/distcc_build.md

 ### Distributed compilation of iOS projects

-Compiling iOS projects is easier, because Xmake can usually automatically detect Xcode, so just switch the platform to ios like a normal local.
+Compiling iOS projects is easier, because Xmake can usually automatically detect Xcode, so just switch the platform to iOS like you would normally do for local development.

 ```bash
 $ xmake f -p iphoneos